How To

 Keeping your Macbook Pro and Macbook Air Cool

-Your Mac should run within an acceptable temperature.
-As there is an increased risk of damage to hardware and data loss when your Mac overheats.
-It also poses a safety risk.
-This is the reason you should keep monitoring Mac’s internal temperature.
-So, how can we tell when your MacBook is overheating?
+So, if you’re asking why does my MacBook get so hot?
 If you see that your MacBook’s fan is running continuously at high speed, it is a sign of overheating.
 The fan is running to lower the temperature.
 Other possible indications can be that your Mac is slow and unresponsive, you can hear excessive fan noise or your Mac itself powers off without giving a warning.

 5. Check via Activity Monitor

-7. Update your macOS and reset the SMC.
+7. Update your macOS

-11. Via Spotlight indexing
+10. Spotlight indexing

 The best place to use your laptop is on a hard flat surface such as a desk or cooling stand rather than using it on a lap.
 This can offer the best ventilation without blocking the fan.
 When you use a MacBook on a pillow or couch, it catches more dust and ultimately generates heat.
 Both of these can decrease your MacBook Air’s capacity to cool itself.
 You should also try not to utilize your Mac in direct daylight for the same reason.
 The ideal temperature for MacBook Air is 50-95°F or 10-35°C.